MikeHopley/ftl-ships-strategy/index.md

 ## Stealth C

 Plan your jumps carefully, to avoid being forced into asteroid fields.
 Suns and pulsars are also bad, since they have a higher chance of enemies with drones.
 Look for flexible routes, so you can avoid these hazards without losing beacons.
-Consider avoiding nebulas too, as they often contain auto-assaults (with drones)&thinsp;&mdash;&thinsp;but plasma storms are worth trying, as you have a clone bay for the [incapacitated ships event](https://ftl.fandom.com/wiki/Plasma_Storm_Incapacitated_Ships).
+Consider avoiding nebulas too, as they often contain Auto-assaults (with drones)&thinsp;&mdash;&thinsp;but plasma storms are worth trying, as you have a clone bay for the [incapacitated ships event](https://ftl.fandom.com/wiki/Plasma_Storm_Incapacitated_Ships).

 Put the Slug in piloting.
 I slightly prefer the Rock on weapons, because the central location offsets their slow movement.
 The Human can start in doors, and quickly move to engines.